yukuairoy/codespree/docs/Exercises/programming_exercises.md

 Input: s = "alphabet"
 Output: "alphabet"

+Input: s = "alphabEt"
+Output: "Elphabat"
 ```

 ---

 ## Problem 14: First Unique Character

 Given a string, find the index of the first unique character.
 Return `-1` if no such character exists.

 **Examples:**
 ```